 Live Rock:

-One of the biggest benefits of using live rock in your reef tank is that it helps create a natural environment for your marine life.
-The organisms that live on the rock provide food and shelter for your fish and invertebrates, helping to promote a healthy ecosystem.
+Among benefits of using live rock in a reef tank is that it can provide a real natural habitat for its marine animals.
+The animals that live upon the rock supply nutrition and protection for your fish and invertebrates which help support a thriving ecosystem.

 Dead Rock: